 Virtual zones in production shop floor

 It is obvious that coronavirus can spread quickly indoors, especially in production areas where many people move around.
 That is why another new best practice for industrial production management is facility zoning.

 For example, some electronic equipment makers have detailed plans for how workers should move through their plants.
 Their objective is to easily isolate & trace any cases of COVID-19 among workers.

 Operations should also limit movement of the workforce inside the manufacturing unit to reduce the likelihood of a super spread situation.
 These new operational safety an health practices require training, focus, and tools to reinforce new work habits in production area.
 Group location tracking can help improve productivity, compliance and safety.

 Smart industry solutions

 Factories are trying low tech and high tech solutions to the physical distancing problem.
 Many have adjusted to one or two production shifts to more shifts with fewer people per shift.

 Some industries have installed clear wall partitions on production lines, like those now protecting airline staff.
-Few have has tested Bluetooth mesh solutions, while wristband and other technologies are in place to give alerts when colleagues get close to each other.
-Wirepas indoor positioning kit is an example of such a solutions which can be deployed without the need for any external wiring.
+Few have has tested Bluetooth mesh solutions, while wristband and other technologies are in place to give alerts when colleagues get close to each other. indoor positioning solutions is an example of such a technology enabler which can be deployed without the need for any external wiring.

 In a virtual zoned facility, the workforce stays in the areas where they are authorized to be.
 That is usually going to be their workstations and the nearest restrooms.
 Equipment should stay in its zone, too, because the virus can live so long on surfaces.